smukherjilab/segment-organelle-python/README.md

 - step 4: read the csv files and find insights from the data
     - `analysis_6colors_largeDataset.py`

-## Script Structure
+## the `latsingdan()` function

-For each step, the work can be abtracted as "take some input, apply some manipulations, and save the result into the output", so I wrap the manipulations into a function called `wrapper()`, which takes a tuple `(input,output)` as input, and the function `latsingdan`
+For each step, the work can be abtracted as "take some input, apply some manipulations, and save the result into the output", so I wrap the manipulations into a function called `wrapper()`, which takes a tuple `zipped = (input,output)` as input, and the function `latsingdan` calls the `wrapper()` onto a list of `(input,output)` tuples, and record the finished ones into `finished`.
+This helps us when some entry fails due to some bug.
+We can skip them by passing the old `finished` to the new `skip` and rerun the script.

-- `latsingdan`: